S. L. Narayanan: Career

 Narayanan won his first championship, the Kerala State Under 9 Championship, in August 2007.
 The same day, Kerala got their first Grandmaster, G. N. Gopal.
 Narayanan was the Under-11 Kerala State Chess champion in 2008, Under 13 State Champion in 2010, State Sub Junior Champion in 2011, State Junior Champion in 2012, and 2nd in State Senior in 2012.
 Narayanan won the silver medal for the Under 12 category in the Commonwealth Chess Championship which was held in Delhi in May 2010.
 In that tournament, he drew with Grandmaster Parimarjan Negi and beat WIM Kiran Manisha Mohanthy at age 12.
 In July 2011, he attended training from Grandmaster Yevgeny Vladimirov at the Chess Camp First Move conducted by Lakshya and Flame School in Pune, Maharashtra.

-The first time Narayanan played against a Grandmaster was in January 2010, during the Parsvnath Open Chess Tournament at Delhi, he got a walkover as his first-round opponent and third seed Ehsan Maghami Ghaem failed to turn up on time because of a delayed flight.
-When asked, Narayanan said, "it is only fair to give him a chance; besides being able to play a GM is a high deal".
+The first time Narayanan played against a Grandmaster was in January 2010, during the Parsvnath Open Chess Tournament at Delhi, he was offered a walkover as his first-round opponent and third seed Ehsan Ghaem Maghami failed to turn up on time because of a delayed flight.
+However, the 12-year-old Narayanan declined the walkover and agreed to play Maghami, who went on to win the game.
+When asked about this, Narayanan said, "it is only fair to give him a chance; besides being able to play a GM is a big deal".